Mandatory spending: History

 Prior to the Great Depression, nearly all federal expenditures were discretionary.
 Mandatory spending grew following the passage of the Social Security Act in 1935.
 An increasing percentage of the federal budget became devoted to mandatory spending.
 In 1947, Social Security accounted for just under five percent of the federal budget and less than one-half of one percent of GDP.
 By 1962, 13 percent of the federal budget and half of all mandatory spending was committed to Social Security.
 Less than 30 percent of all federal spending was mandatory.
 This percentage continued to increase when Congress amended the Social Security Act to create Medicare in 1965.
 Medicare is a government administered health insurance program for senior citizens.
 In the 10 years following the creation of Medicare, mandatory spending increased from 30 percent to over 50 percent of the federal budget.
-The graph to the right shows the larger share of the Federal Budget that mandatory spending has taken up over time.
+The graph here shows the larger share of the federal budget that mandatory spending has taken up over time.
 Though the rate of increase has since slowed, mandatory spending composed about 60 percent of the federal budget since FY 2012.